Pectus excavatum - discharge

 There is now a metal bar or strut that goes across the front of your child’s chest cavity.
 It will stay in place for about 2 to 3 years.

 Your child should walk often during the day to build up strength.
 You may need to help your child get in and out of bed during the first 1 to 2 weeks after surgery.

 During the first month at home, your child should:

 - Always bend over at the hips.

 - Sit up straight to help keep the bar in place.
-Do NOT let your child slouch.
+Do not let your child slouch.

-- NOT roll onto either side.
+- Do no let your child roll onto either side.

 Your child should not use a backpack or carry more than about 5 pounds for at least the first 2 months.

 Your child should avoid vigorous activity and contact sports for 6 weeks to 3 months.
 After that, activity is good because it improves growth of the chest and strengthens the chest muscles.
 Ask your child’s doctor when your child can be more active again.